coursetable/ferry/docs/2_parsing.md

 ### Courses: `courses`

-One entry per class.
+One entry per class (sections are unique).
 If a class is listed with multiple course codes, it will only get one entry in this database.

 | Field                       | Type        | Description                                                  |
 | --------------------------- | ----------- | ------------------------------------------------------------ |